MarcHamamji/runner.nvim/README.md

   - #### `shell_handler(command, editable)`

-    Runs a command in a shell by opening it in a new vertical split window, with a terminal buffer.
+    Runs a command in a shell by opening it in a new split window, with a terminal buffer.

     | Argument name | Description | Type |
     |---------------- | --------------- | --------------- |